petercerno/trader-backtest/README.md

 There are two main binaries you can run:

 * `convert.cc` : Converts a CSV file into a more compact delimited protocol buffer file.
-Allows re-sampling price history into OHLC (Open High Low Close) history with fixed sampling rate.
+Allows resampling price history into OHLC (Open High Low Close) history with fixed sampling rate.
 * `trader.cc` : Loads OHLC history (in delimited protocol buffer file format), optionally loads a side input history (containing additional signals), and evaluates one or more traders over it.

 The source code is structured as follows: